Mastering International Business Expansion: 6 Key Strategies for Legal, Tax, and Compliance Success

 3. Transfer pricing requirements and compliance

-Transfer pricing refers to the pricing of goods, services, or intellectual property that is transferred between affiliated entities within a multinational enterprise.
+Transfer pricing refers to the pricing of goods, services, or intellectual property transferred between affiliated entities within a multinational enterprise.
 Such transactions should be completed as if the entities were independent and unrelated to the parent company, i.e., on an “arm’s length basis.”

 4. Cost of operating in your chosen market